RoboConOxfordshire/sheep/docs/zones.md

 ---
 # Zones

 Your code will probably need to look for different markers depending on the zone your robot starts in.
-Whilst you could have different files for each zone, there's also a property on the robot object for this.

 ## Python